-PSYCHOLOGY 220: CHILD DEVELOPMENT Course Syllabus Fall 2010
+PSYCHOLOGY 220: CHILD DEVELOPMENT Course Syllabus Fall 2011

+Purpose of this course, in 19 words or less: Help students understand basic theories and concepts of children's development, and build information literacy, while improving public-speaking abilities.

 Instructor: Dr. David A. Smith

-Office:149 Morey Hall.
+Office: 149 Morey Hall.
 To get there from Flagg Hall, exit Flagg Hall via the North exit.
-Crossthrough the breezeway into Morey Hall.
-My office is the first door on your left-hand side, at thetop of the wheelchair ramp in Morey Hall.Phone:267-2018
+Cross through the breezeway into Morey Hall.
+My office is the first door on your left-hand side, at the top of the wheelchair ramp in Morey Hall.

+Phone: 267-2018

 E-mail: smithda@potsdam.edu

 Office Hours: By appointment.

 Required Text:

-Santrock, J. (2009).
-Child Development (12th Ed.).
+Santrock, J. (2011).
+Child Development (13th Ed.).
 USA: Wm.
 C. Brown Publishers.
 This textbook is organized topically.
-There is also a variety of on-line resources available through the following Web link: www.mhhe.com/santrockcd12e.
+There is also a variety of on-line resources available through the following Web link: www.mhhe.com/santrockcd13e.

 A note for students with disabilities: